Level 4 Diploma in Computing

 Examinations

-Formative assessments provide feedback throughout the course, while summative assessments contribute to the final grade.
+Formative assessments provide feedback throughout the course to help students improve, while summative assessments contribute to the final grade.

 Learning Outcomes: